Tips for Building a Website Quickly and Keeping Costs Low

 Are you struggling to get your website launched or redone?
 Trying to balance the desire to hire a professional to do your website, but worried about how long it will take or how much it will cost?
 There are things you can do before you get started with the professionals to help manage those factors, and here are some tips for you.
-By having these items prepared and ready to go, a developer or designer should be able to start working on your site as soon as their availability is open, instead of delaying with a bunch of emails going back and forth to gather the information they need to build a successful site for you.
-Even if you decide to build your website yourself, having all of this work done ahead of time will make the process easier and quicker once you start developing the site.
+By having these items prepared and ready to go, a developer or designer should be able to start working on your site quickly, instead of delaying with a bunch of emails going back and forth to gather the information they need to build a successful site for you.
+Having all of this work done ahead of time will make the process easier and quicker to develop your site.

 Here are the basic steps to follow to get started:

 Get a logo, pick a color scheme, select fonts, and write these things down somewhere so you can use them consistently across all platforms, including your printed materials, social media, and website.
 Consistency is key to brand recognition.
 If a designer or developer doesn’t ask what branding you already have established (even if the answer is none), move on to someone else.

 Take a look at your competitors’ websites.
 Make notes of what you like and don’t like about their sites.
 Find an example of a website that you really like, even if it’s outside your industry.
 Focus on the layout of pages and organization of content more than the colors or the quality of the content.
 Save the URL to show your web developer.
 This helps them understand what you want your site to look like when it’s done.
 It saves time if they can get it right the first time, instead of needing to make a lot of revisions if isn’t what you wanted.